Afyaflow/Afyaflow-Login/authServiceApiDocumentation.md

 ### 1. JWT (JSON Web Token) Authentication

-*   **Obtaining Tokens:** JWTs (access and refresh tokens) are provided upon successful user registration (`register` mutation) or login (`login`, `loginWithGoogle` mutations) within the `AuthPayloadType`.
+*   **Obtaining Tokens:** JWTs (access and refresh tokens) are provided upon successful user registration (`register` mutation) or login (`login`, `loginWithGoogle`, etc.) within the `AuthPayloadType`.
 *   **Using Access Tokens:** For authenticated requests to the GraphQL API, the client must include the access token in the `Authorization` header with the `Bearer` scheme:
     ```
     Authorization: Bearer <your_access_token>
     ```
 *   **Access Token Lifetime:** Access tokens are short-lived (default: 30 minutes).
 *   **Refresh Tokens:** When an access token expires, a new one can be obtained using the `refreshToken` mutation, providing the longer-lived refresh token.
-Refresh tokens are stored by the system and associated with the user.
 *   **Logout:** The `logout` mutation invalidates the provided refresh token.

-### 2. Google OAuth 2.0
+### 2. Social Authentication (OAuth 2.0)

-*   Users can register or log in using their Google accounts.
+*   Users can register or log in using their Google, Microsoft, or LinkedIn accounts.
-*   **Flow:**
+*   **Flow**:
-    1. The client application obtains an `id_token` from Google upon successful user authentication on the frontend.
+    1. The frontend client performs the OAuth 2.0 flow to obtain an **`access_token`** from the social provider.
-    2. This `id_token` is sent to the `loginWithGoogle` GraphQL mutation.
+    2. The client sends this `access_token` to the corresponding backend mutation (e.g., `loginWithGoogle`).
-    3. The backend verifies the `id_token` with Google, then either creates a new AfyaFlow user (if one doesn't exist for that Google account's email) or logs in the existing user.
+    3. The backend verifies the token by using it to fetch the user's profile from the provider's API.
-    4. JWTs (access and refresh tokens) are returned, similar to email/password login.
+    4. The backend creates a new user or logs in an existing one.
-*   **Django-Allauth:** The underlying Google OAuth flow (communication with Google, user creation/linking) is facilitated by `django-allauth`.
-Standard `django-allauth` views are also available under the `/accounts/` path (e.g., `/accounts/google/login/` to initiate the flow from a web context if needed).
+    5. The backend returns an `AuthPayloadType`, which will either contain JWTs or an MFA challenge if MFA is enabled for the user.

 ---